 8. Stanbury Playground, Stanbury Location South of Main Street adjacent Staunch Farm.
-Size 0.03ha.
+Size o.o3ha.
 Proximity to community served (ref NPPF 100a) The playground is centrally located in the village.
 Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
 Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - the space is within the conservation area of Stanbury.
 It is identified in the Stanbury Conservation Area Appraisal as 'key open space' affording key views/vistas to the south/south-east, and as 'providing a positive contribution to character'.
 Historic significance (ref NPPF 100b) None known.
 Recreational value (ref NPPF 100b) Yes - the playground is grassed and well maintained.
 It houses football nets, swings, a roundabout, see-saw, climbing frame and slide.
 There are interactive toys along the sides of the park for toddlers.
 The site benefits from benches and bins.
 The only park in Stanbury - well used by local children of all ages.
 Wildlife richness (ref NPPF 100b) No. Summary Assessment/ Basis for Recommendation The space is both local in character and in close proximity to the community it serves.
 It has particular local recreational significance as well as landscape value.
 Given its intensive community use and the fact that it is the sole formal play area for young children in the village, it is a demonstrably special space for local people.
 The site's LGS designation would secure its additional recreational and landscape benefits to the local community over and above the safeguards to its open status afforded by the existing Green Belt designation.
 Recommendation Designate as Local Green Space.

-Location West Lane/Church Street, Hav Size 0.34ha.
-Proximity to community served (ref NPPF 100a) Site sits on the north-western commercial thoroughfare and potentially serves allotment h is fair to say that the green sp accessible to) the community Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - all the separate allotmen plants or vegetables during se Conservation Area Appraisal a Historic significance (ref NPPF 100b) None known.
-Recreational value (ref NPPF 100b) Yes - parish council allotment currently a waiting list that da 2-3 years.
-There are 20 people sitting areas within their allot Wildlife richness (ref NPPF 100b) Limited local.
-Summary Assessment/ Basis for Recommendation This is an important commun proximity to the community recreational resource, as evic landscape resource within th intensive community use, ob a demonstrably special space Recommendation Designate as Local Green Spa vorth.
+10. West Lane Allotments, Haworth Location West Lane/Church Street, Haworth.
+Size 0.34ha.
+Proximity to community served (ref NPPF 100a) Site sits on the north-western edge of Haworth village.
+Just off the village's main commercial thoroughfare and adjacent to the parsonage/museum car park.
+The site potentially serves allotment holders village-wide, but given the village's small size, it is fair to say that the green space is in reasonably close proximity to (and reasonably accessible to) the community it serves.
+Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
+Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - all the separate allotments are well tended with all of them growing flowers, plants or vegetables during season.
+Identified as a 'key open space' in the Haworth Conservation Area Appraisal and as 'providing a positive contribution to character'.
+Historic significance (ref NPPF 100b) None known.
+Recreational value (ref NPPF 100b) Yes - parish council allotments since August 2013.
+This site has 16 tenants.
+There is currently a waiting list that dates back to 2015 so the waiting time for an allotment is 2-3 years.
+There are 20 people on the waiting list.
+Many of the tenants have sheds and sitting areas within their allotted space.
+Wildlife richness (ref NPPF 100b) Limited local.
+Summary Assessment/ Basis for Recommendation This is an important community site, both local in character and in reasonably close proximity to the community it serves.
+It has particular local significance as a recreational resource, as evidenced by its full occupation and waiting list, and as a landscape resource within the context of Haworth Conservation Area.
+Given its intensive community use, obvious popularity and allied landscape significance, it is a demonstrably special space for local people.
+Recommendation Designate as Local Green Space.